gvisoc/gvisoc.github.io/_posts/2021-02-06-Fixing-User-Homes-Error-Synology-NAS.md

 drwxr-xr-x 6 root root 4096 Feb 5 08:00 homes
 ```

 That causes everything to fail.
-The expected result of a successful User Home service activation should be, instead, this one:
+The expected result of a successful User Home service activation is this one instead:

 ```bash
 user@hostname:/var/services$ ls -lda homes